chargeprice/chargeprice-api-docs/README.md

 Please check out our [Plans](./plans.md) as well as the [Terms Of Use](./terms.md).

-Then contact contact@chargeprice.net and tell us about your application:
+Then contact sales@chargeprice.net (yes, even for the free plan) and tell us about your application:

 * What do you want to build?
 * Which data do you need?